 Another area for improvement is in how we identify new information and technology trends that enhance the working environment for our staff.
 Horizon scanning should be built in to what we do in our everyday work.
 We should embrace staff who are natural early adopters to test technologies with us and encourage staff to learn from others by building networks of people with shared interests.

 Similarly, we should identify and support staff who wish to use existing technology and systems in new ways.
 For example, our Business Intelligence team uses Microsoft Power BI to develop dynamic reports and dashboards to provide instant access to performance data.
+And, Power BI, is being rolled out to others who produce management and performance information for others to consume.
+We want those who deliver our different front-line and support services to learn to use Power BI reports and dashboards to help them in their day to day work.
 We want our staff to be 'data literate' and training non-specialists to use information tools like Power BI is one way to achieve this.